fabrezi/blog/_posts/30-04-2024-Poem-three.markdown

 I read Nietzsche,
 As an addict,

-He is the Bird person,
+He is the bird-person,
 He burns in the sun,

 Ozzy blazes on the speakers,
 There is no soul or helper,

 The word on the street is,